 Rheumatoid factor is an antibody that usually signals an autoimmune attack in the body.
 Although useful in diagnosing rheumatoid arthritis and monitoring disease activity, this marker may also be produced in other inflammatory diseases and certain infections.
-We break down all the possible causes of high levels and outline the steps you can take to naturally lower them.
+We break down all the possible causes and effects of high levels.

 What Is Rheumatoid Factor?

 This marker got its name from its initial discovery in people with rheumatoid arthritis.
 Since then, it became evident that other conditions can also trigger its production.
-Detectable levels of the rheumatoid factor were uncovered in people with other autoimmune diseases, chronic infections, cancer, liver disease, and parasites [R, R].
+Detectable levels of the rheumatoid factor were uncovered in people with other autoimmune diseases, chronic infections, cancer, liver disease, and parasites [1, 2].

 The rheumatoid factor is a curious autoantibody that attacks other antibodies.
 It mostly takes the form of an IgM antibody (the largest antibody type) and specifically targets a region on IgG antibodies.
-It can alternatively exist as other antibody types (IgG, IgA, IgE, or IgD), but the IgM form is usually the first to appear in the blood and is more closely linked to disease activity [R, R, R].
+It can alternatively exist as other antibody types (IgG, IgA, IgE, or IgD), but the IgM form is usually the first to appear in the blood and is most closely linked to disease activity [1, 3].

-Healthy people may produce beneficial forms of rheumatoid factors, which are part of the body’s normal defense against bacterial toxins (lipopolysaccharides) and viruses such as the Epstein Barr virus.
+Healthy people may produce beneficial forms of rheumatoid factors, which are part of the body’s normal defense against bacterial toxins (lipopolysaccharides) and viruses such as the Epstein Barr Virus (EBV).
 These don’t attack the body’s own tissues but instead help fight infections and clear away immune cells that are no longer needed.
-Once the threat is over, their levels naturally drop [R, R, R].
+Once the threat is over, their levels may naturally drop [1, 2, 4].

-In contrast, the rheumatoid factor produced in people with rheumatoid arthritis remains high for longer and attaches to the target (IgG) stronger.
-It probably doesn’t directly cause the disease, but it does worsen the symptoms by increasing inflammation and destroying the joints [R, R].
+In contrast, the rheumatoid factor produced in people with rheumatoid arthritis remains high for longer and attaches to the target (IgG) more strongly.
+It likely does not directly cause the disease, but it can worsen the symptoms by increasing inflammation and destroying the joints [4, 2].

 The rheumatoid factor is mainly used to help diagnose rheumatoid arthritis and determine how the disease will progress.
 Levels often rise many years before the first symptoms appear and may stay high shortly after, in the early course of the disease.
-However, the rheumatoid factor is not an exclusive marker – some people with rheumatoid arthritis never test positive for it [R, R, R].
+However, the rheumatoid factor is not an exclusive marker – some people with rheumatoid arthritis never test positive for rheumatoid factor [1, 5, 6].